-Right now, many companies are involved in their business planning for 2017.
+Right now, many companies are involved in their business planning for the year ahead.
 What capacity have you allowed for your marketing activities next year?
+You’ll need to consider both the resource and the financials…

 What is it for?